-The sheer weight and look of barbells might make it hard to imagine them in your home, but an advanced home gym isn't complete without one.
+The sheer heft of barbells might make it hard to imagine them in your home, but an advanced home gym isn't complete without one.

-"A barbell can facilitate almost any fitness goal, including improving overall strength, putting on muscle mass and bodybuilding," New-York based certified strength and conditioning specialist (CSCS) Kristian Flores tells LIVESTRONG.com.
+"A barbell can facilitate almost any fitness goal, including improving overall strength, putting on muscle mass and bodybuilding," New York-based certified strength and conditioning specialist Kristian Flores, CSCS, tells LIVESTRONG.com.

 While barbells are typically more expensive than a set of dumbbells or kettlebells, barbells can be loaded with a heavier weight than other strength equipment, which means they can facilitate strength gains more quickly than any other tool, Flores says.